Christine Belford: Early life

 In 1970, after college she moved to New York City and did some modeling work but no acting.
 Additionally, she said, "In order to keep a roof over my head and to eat, I took any job I could get.
 I was a waitress, a bar maid, and I also drove an ice truck."
 For both personal and professional reasons, she moved to Los Angeles near the end of 1970.
 There, at the suggestion of a friend, actress Carrie Snodgress, she auditioned at Universal Pictures, performing a scene from the film The Country Girl for the head of talent, Monique James.
-Christine then received a seven-year acting contract from Universal Pictures, "A very precious commodity issued only to a chosen few."
+Belford then received a seven-year acting contract from Universal Pictures.

-Television career
+Career

 Her first appearance on television was as an extra on the Vince Edwards series Matt Lincoln.
 Her first credited appearance on television was in the NBC television movie Vanished in 1971.
-She played insurance investigator Carlie Kirkland during the second season (1973–74) of Banacek.
+She played insurance investigator Carlie Kirkland in the pilot and the second season (1972–74) of Banacek.
+In 1978, she played a New York City policewoman in the four hour TV movie To Kill a Cop.
 She appeared in the 1980 TV-movie The Gambler with Kenny Rogers and also played Ricky Stratton's mother, Evelyn on Silver Spoons and Jackie on Empire.